harrietc52/tm470_tma03/Section2.md

 Designing the database was also interesting, becuase although I have maintained and developed databases, they have never been from scratch.
 There was a few iterations of the database design (Appendix 31) and I found it a good activity to decide which tables certain attribtues should belong to.
 For example,  frost dates was originall going to be stored on a plot, depending on their location.
 However, as this is now a stubbed value, it might not need to be in a database at all, becuase it is unlikely to change.
 Additionally, sow, plant and harvest dates were going to be dependent on this frost date, which could have been different for each plot location.
 This meant that the dates could be stored on the PlotVegetable entity.
 However, since the decision to stub frost dates, this is no longer the case, and specific dates can be stored against the vegetable.
 This lead to the problem solving things like how to store these dates, which was required to show in a timeline.
 This was an interesting problem becuase MySQL database doesn't have a List as a type, so I had to be a bit creative and think of alternatives.

 The development of working prototypes for both Vue Cordova and React Native was a big learning curve, as described in Appendix 32, yet carrying my learning experiences from one prototype to another was very rewarding and it put me in a good position to choose between the two, knowing they both fundamentally work.
 I also learnt about networking and IP addresses becuase of this.
-As the React Native application was running in a Expo emulator, it wasn't realising that it was running on the same `localhost` as the Rails API.
+As the React Native application was running in a Expo iOS Simulator, it wasn't realising that it was running on the same `localhost` as the Rails API.
 I then updated the request to point to the laptops IP address.
 The request then timed out, which was progress.
 A Stack Overflow answer [@rice_answer_2019] solved this exact problem, suggesting binding the Rails server to 0.0.0.0, which was successful as my phone accessed bank-end data over the internet.
 This internet dependency was confirmed when developing the application in the car.
 I hotspotted which changed my laptops IP address because of the different network.
 Updating the front-end request to use the new IP successfully served the back-end data again.

 Another main learning was around UX.
 After the MVP feedback included lots of UI changes, I started to implement CSS styling improvements manually.
 As shown in Appendix 33, this wasn't very successful.
 I researched and implemented a few React Libraries for styling and settled on the simple React Native Material (ref).
 MUI was the alternative, which looks very professional, but possibly overly complicated for this system.
 Additionally, it was interesting trying to find libraries to support the Timeline feature.
 Sysnoymns such as timetable, calendar, data grid, data table, gantt chart all have many results when researching.
 This process took longer than expected, and I should have considered more time for this research or a seperate story.
 I ended up implementing this tool for the Timeline ([here](https://callstack.github.io/react-native-paper/data-table.html))